-To properly georeference the mesh the current coordinates could be transformed to geographical coordinates declaring the current coordinate system (e.g. UTM zone and hemisphere)
+To properly geo-reference the mesh the current coordinates could be transformed to geographical coordinates declaring the current coordinate system (e.g. UTM zone and hemisphere)

 Postprocess meshes and results are exported in a vectorial way.
-It is possible also export coloured results as a collection of images.
+It is possible also export color results as a collection of images.